renovatebot/renovate/docs/usage/configuration-options.md

 You need to set this if you don't have any status checks but still want Renovate to automerge PRs.

 In future, this might be configurable to allow certain status checks to be ignored/required.
-See [issue 1853 at the renovate repository](https://github.com/renovatebot/renovate/issues/1853) for more details.
+See [issue 1853 at the Renovate repository](https://github.com/renovatebot/renovate/issues/1853) for more details.

 ## respectLatest